makrai/notes/holtzman19-neural-txt-degeneration.md

 ## 5.1 Zipf distribution analysis

-* perfect exponential curve, where s = 1 (Piantadosi, 2014).
-Figure 7 shows the
+* perfect exponential curve, where s = 1 (Piantadosi, 2014)
-  vocabulary distributions along with estimated Zipf coefficients
+  * Figure 7: vocabulary distributions along with estimated Zipf coefficients
-  * Steven TPiantadosi
+  * Steven T Piantadosi
     Zipfs word frequency law in natural language: A critical review and future Psychonomic bulletin & review, 21(5):1112–1130, 2014
 * pure sampling is the closest to the human distribution,